meltingcore/bg/food-court/quick-reference.md

 ## Objective

-Players aim to score the most Victory Points (VP) by cooking and serving recipes, playing drink and event cards, triggering customer and special ability effects.
+Players aim to score the most Victory Points (VP) by cooking and serving recipes and playing drink, event and utensil cards to attract customers and cover their requirements.

 ## Setup

 1. **Deck Selection:** Each player selects a restaurant deck.
-2. **Central Customer Queue Creation:**
+2. **Customers:**
-    - All players remove the customer cards from their decks and combine these into a shared customer deck.
+    - Combine all customer cards into one deck; shuffle.
-    - Shuffle the deck and draw customer cards equal to the number of players plus 1 to form the **central customer queue**.
+    - Deal 1 face‑up customer to each player; reveal 2 face‑up to the center.
-    - Place the remaining customer deck face down as draw pile, with space for a face-down discard pile on the opposite side of the queue.
+    - Place the rest as a face‑down draw pile.
 3. **Player Station Setup:**
     - Place the **Ability Card** in front of the player.
-    - Place the player deck face down on the left side as draw pile and draw 7 cards for a starting hand.
+    - Place your deck face down as draw pile and draw 6 cards (hand limit).
     - Reserve space to the right of the Ability Card for the **discard pile** and **End Condition Cards**.
     - Above the Ability Card, players will place their **prepared ingredients and cooked recipes**.